 In many ways, I consider Brooke Saward to be the original solo travel blogger.
 Back when I was first starting out in my career and condemned to a sad cubicle in downtown Manhattan, it was Brooke’s blog, World of Wanderlust, that kept popping up on my radar as the definitive solo travel resource.
 It’s an understatement to say Brooke’s work inspired my career; it pretty much defined it.

 Through World of Wanderlust, Brooke was able to form a global network of travelers and show her nearly 550K followers how to shrug off convention and live a life of adventure.
-Since its inception, Brooke’s blog led to other equally impressive endeavors, such as her book published by Penguin Random House Australia and her brick and mortar bakeries, Charlie’s and the soon-to-open, Brooki.
-In case you’re wondering how exactly Brooke managed to build a successful career and travel blog, you can take her Travel Blogging Masterclass.
+Since its inception, Brooke’s blog led to other equally impressive endeavors, such as her book published by Penguin Random House Australia and her brick-and-mortar bakery, Brooki.

 4. The Record Breaker: Jessica Nabongo

-Jessica Nabongo first came across my radar when we interviewed her about her record-breaking mission to be the first Black woman to visit every country on earth—and record that journey.
+Jessica Nabongo first came across my radar when we interviewed her about her record-breaking mission to be the first Black woman to document her journey of visiting every country on earth.
 Since that interview, Jessica has completed her mission and built herself a rapt audience of over 200,000 followers keen to see what she does next.
-Lucky for them, Jessica continues to shine with the launch of her e-commerce site, The Catch, and an exclusive members-only travel group called the Nabongo List, offering curated travel experiences.
-Jessica’s latest endeavor is a stunning book from National Geographic that captures her journey through over 100 countries in vivid imagery and detail.
-Pre-order The Catch Me If You Can today!
+Lucky for them, Jessica continues to shine.
+Her latest endeavor is a stunning book, The Catch Me If You Can, published by National Geographic and which captures her journey through over 100 countries in vivid imagery and detail.

 5. The Accessible Travel Activist: Emma Muldoon